DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/cdmdatasets/readingcdm.md

 If you end up using the file more than once, its useful to cache these files.

 1. If a filename ends with `.Z`, `.zip`, `.gzip`, `.gz`, or `.bz2`, `NetcdfFile.open` will write an uncompressed file of the same name, but without the suffix.
-2. The *GRIB IOSP* writes an extent file with the same name and a `.gbx` extension.
+2. The *GRIB IOSP* writes an index file with the same name and a `.gbx` extension.
    Other IOSPs may do similar things in the future.
 3. *Nexrad2* files that are compressed will be uncompressed to a file with an `.uncompress` prefix.